ajwpdx/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    The DOM stands for 'document object model'.
+It allows JavaScript to interact with a webpage in a browser.

 2. What is an event?
+    An event is any mouse or keyboard stroke or click.
+It gets recorded by the browser.
 3. What is an event listener?
+    An event listener is a callback function that takes an event and returns an action.
 4. Why would we convert a NodeList into an Array?
+    So that you can iterate over it an use data in such a way that can only be done with an array since a NodeList is not an array.
 5. What is a component?
+    A component is a reusable piece of JavaScript that creates elements within the DOM.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.